dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.44 - [Stars](/2020/02/12/canvas-example-star/)

 I use to have a thing about drawing stars in all kinds of different ways so of course I have a Canvas Example on that.
-I keeping come back to this one each time I want to, well, draw stars in a project.
+I keeping come back to this one each time I want to just draw stars and go from there when it comes to just being creative and having a little fun with canvas and javaScript for once.

+The example makes use of a module that pulls the data state of what a star is away from how to go about drawing one.
+So this is not an example where I have a draw star method that will just draw to the context with some arguments, but rather it is a module that will create a star as an array of points.
+The array of points is then pass to a simple draw points method.

+I am also playing around with all kinds of other features and topics that have to do with canvas projects here, such as object pools, moving an object by way of system time, alpha transparency, and more.

 ### 3.45 - [State machines](/2020/01/28/canvas-example-state-machine/)